-The 2016 election may never end.
+The 2016 presidential election never ends.
 Hillary Clinton wrote a book about it.
 So did James Comey.
-Reporters and political scientists have written a shelf full of them with more coming.
+Reporters and political scientists have written a shelf full of them, and there's more coming.
 Historians will have their turn soon enough.

-Now add to the list Jeff Weaver, Sen. Bernie Sanders’ campaign manager who has a 2016 tell-all was obtained early by VICE News before its release next month.
+Now add to the list Jeff Weaver, Bernie Sanders’ campaign manager, whose 2016 tell-all was obtained early by VICE News before its release next month.

-But unlike those other legacy-focused books full of reputation-management, campaign gossip, and the airing of grievances about 2016—don’t worry this book has those too—this book is written with the future in mind: Namely, a possible 2020 presidential campaign.
+While those legacy-focused books aim at reputation management while sharing campaign gossip and airing grievances — this book has those, too — this one is written with the future in mind.
+Namely, a possible 2020 presidential campaign.

 But Weaver thinks Bernie’s still the one to take on Trump.

-“I also believe he is the strongest candidate to reclaim the White House in 2020 in this moment in history,” Weaver writes while putting the necessary caveat that Sanders hasn’t yet decided to run.
+“I also believe he is the strongest candidate to reclaim the White House in 2020 in this moment in history,” Weaver writes — adding the standard caveat that Sanders hasn’t yet decided to run.

-Here are some of the highlights of the book, which is out on May 15th and you can buy here.
+Here are some of the highlights of the book, which is officially out May 15.
+(You can buy it here.)

 “We caught her cheating”

-Weaver isn’t quite over the rough primary fight (neither is Clinton for that matter) and rehashes instances when he felt the Clinton campaign played cheaper and dirtier than politics-as-usual.
-From flouting debate rules, to colluding with the DNC, to spreading disinformation online, Weaver argues that Clinton did not win the nomination fair and square.
+Weaver isn’t quite over the rough primary fight (neither is Clinton, for that matter) and rehashes instances when he felt the Clinton campaign played cheaper and dirtier than politics-as-usual.
+From flouting debate rules to colluding with the DNC to spreading disinformation online, Weaver argues that Clinton didn't win the nomination fair and square.

-Weaver’s recollections are further informed by emails WikiLeaks published during the election from the DNC and Clinton Campaign Chairman John Podesta
+Weaver’s recollections are further informed by emails that WikiLeaks published during the election from the DNC and Clinton campaign chairman John Podesta.

 “[G]etting the questions in advance was cheating,” Weaver writes about how CNN commentator Donna Brazile leaked debate questions to the Clinton camp beforehand (a revelation from the Podesta emails).

 He recounts another instance when “we caught her cheating” at a debate by huddling with her campaign staff during a break.
 “We had photographic evidence that during a critical debate following a surprise loss in Michigan, the front-runner for the Democratic nomination was cheating,” he writes.
-He adds that the mainstream media’s response was “radio silence.”
+The mainstream media’s response, he complains, was “radio silence.”

-He also is especially critical of Clinton ally David Brock who ran the Correct the Record super PAC (Weaver says campaign aides called it “Distort the Record”).
-The Super PAC regularly spent at least a $1 million to flood comment sections on sites like Facebook and Reddit and regularly shopped around opposition research on Sanders while allowing the Clinton campaign to maintain deniability.
+He's also especially critical of Clinton ally David Brock, who ran the Correct the Record super PAC (Weaver says campaign aides called it “Distort the Record”).
+The super PAC regularly spent at least a $1 million to flood comment sections on sites like Facebook and Reddit and regularly shopped around opposition research on Sanders while allowing the Clinton campaign to maintain deniability.

 Weaver recounts Bernie’s quip to Time magazine about Brock in 2016: “I don’t think you hire scum of the Earth to be on your team just because the other side does it.”